James Newland: Later life

 Following his discharge, Newland retained the rank of captain and returned to service with the permanent military forces.
-Between the two world wars, he held various appointments in the army, including adjutant and quartermaster of the 8th, 49th, 52nd, 38th and 12th Battalions, as well as area officer and recruiting officer.
+Between the two world wars, he held several appointments in the army, including adjutant and quartermaster of the 8th, 49th, 52nd, 38th and 12th Battalions, as well as area officer and recruiting officer.
 In 1924, Newland's wife Florence died of tuberculosis.
 On 30 April 1925, he married Heather Vivienne Broughton in a ceremony at St Paul's Anglican Church, Bendigo; the couple would later have a daughter.
 Promoted to major on 1 May 1930, Newland was awarded the Meritorious Service Medal in 1935.

-Following the outbreak of the Second World War, Newland was seconded for duties as quartermaster instructor at the 4th Division headquarters.
+With the outbreak of the Second World War, Newland was seconded for duties as quartermaster instructor at the 4th Division headquarters.
 On 10 May 1940, he assumed his final army appointment as quartermaster, A Branch, at Army Headquarters in Melbourne.
 He served in this position until August 1941, when he was placed on the retired list with the honorary rank of lieutenant colonel.

 In retirement, Newland served as Assistant Commissioner of the Australian Red Cross Society in the Northern Territory during the later months of 1941.
 He joined the inspection staff at the Ammunition Factory in Footscray on 2 January 1942.
 At his home in Caulfield, Victoria, on 19 March 1949, he died suddenly of heart failure at the age of 67.
 He was accorded a funeral with full military honours, and was buried at Brighton Cemetery.
 In 1984, Newland's daughter, Dawn, donated her father's medals to the Australian War Memorial in Canberra, where they currently reside.